talhanai/sweet-wrapper-embeddings/README.md

 - **output directory** to dump the results as **_embeddigns.npz*.
 - **type** of embeddings to train ('word2vec' or 'doc2vec').
 - **dimension** size of embeddings
-- **Number of CPUS** to parallelize the process. *Note that if you use more than a single CPU for training then the random initializations may not be the same if you ran the script twice, therefore your resulting embeddings may not be the same.
-This can be an issue if you care to reproduce results.*
+- **number of CPUS** to utilize for parallelization. *Note that if you use more than a single CPU for training then the random initializations may not be the same if you ran the script twice, therefore your resulting embeddings may not be the same.
+This can be an issue **if you care to reproduce results**.*

 ### Word Embeddings
 To generate word embeddings run: